Notary / lawyer: found in the AI era

 68%

 Nearly 7 in 10 searches produce no click.
-A firm that exists only on its own site is invisible to most: you must be in the AI answer and in structured directories.
+A firm present only on its own site rarely appears in the answers people see: you need to be in the AI answer and in structured directories.

 Share of Google searches ending without any click to an external site.